Checklist for VLBI observing on the GBT

 d) which receiver is required

-Check the start and stop times versus the GBT schedule: tell Carl about
+Check the start and stop times versus the GBT schedule: tell the scheduler (Carl or Jules) about any discrepancies.

 Edit the project summary web page to summarize the basic information.